tcloma/portfolio-site/README.md

 -  Responsive
 -  Simplistic but animation heavy (esp scroll animations)

+### Nav Tabs:

+-  About
+-  Projects
+-  Socials on the right side as buttons
+   -  Github
+   -  Twitter
+   -  LinkedIn

 ### To do:

 -  Simplistic nav on the side representing each "slide" were on